Welcome to the East Brunswick Public Library Wireless Network

 6. All Internet users are expected to respect the privacy of all other library users, including not representing oneself as another user, modifying passwords, trying to gain access to another's data or search history, or hovering over others using computers while waiting one's turn.

 7. Users may not save their data or install their own software on the hard drives of library computers.
+Users may supply their own thumb drivers or may purchase thumb drives from the vending machine.

-8. The Library is not responsible for any damage done to computer users' data, hardware or software by any virus that may have been contracted on or through library equipment.
+8. The Library is not responsible for any damage done to computer users' disks, data, hardware or software by any virus that may have been contracted on or through library equipment.
 Although The Library has installed virus protection on its computers it is always possible for a new virus to appear and, therefore, protection cannot be guaranteed.

-9. The Library is not responsible for any damage done to computer users' data, hardware or software as a result of the malfunctioning of library hardware or software.
+9. The Library is not responsible for any damage done to computer users' disks, data, hardware or software as a result of the malfunctioning of library hardware or software.

 10. Computer users are liable for damage to equipment caused by inappropriate or unauthorized use.
 Misuse of library computers may result in the suspension or loss of privilege to use them.